Does marijuana help PTSD?

 - I’m more in tune with my body and mind.
 I don’t feel like I’m always on guard.
 I can recognize triggers with enough time to calm myself down.

 Marijuana for PTSD – The Science

-Science explains the reasons medical marijuana helps PTSD.
+You don’t have to take my word for it, science explains the reasons medical marijuana helps PTSD.

 Every Human NEEDS Cannabinoids